Skip to main content

 Sailing School websites for FareHarbor that stop handoff leaks

-We keep running into this problem: the website gets interest, but not enough context to turn that interest into booked work.
-When the sailing school urgent lead hits a slow website handoff, revenue leaks fast.
-This setup qualifies the request before it reaches FareHarbor so the first response starts with usable context instead of guesswork.
+We keep running into this problem: the website gets interest, but not enough context to turn that interest into the right booking path.
+Private lessons, certification programs, and group sails all hit the same vague handoff, so the office still has to sort program fit before anyone can offer a slot.
+This setup qualifies the request before it reaches FareHarbor so the calendar starts with real context instead of guesswork.

 Open page